INTERNATIONAL JOURNAL OF EMPLOYMENT STUDIES

 The International Journal of Employment Studies abides by the conventional model of double blind peer refereeing by two recognised and well published experts in the relevant field.

 Authors are asked to submit three copies of their article.
 The articles should be 4,000-7,000 words and accompanied by an abstract of 100-150 words.
-It is requested that you adhere to the following guidelines:
+It is requested that you adhere to the following guidelines.
+Please click here for a downloadable copy:

 To assist with the anonymous refereeing process a separate title page should contain author(s), name(s), position(s) and organisation (s), and full title of paper and abstract.
 The main text is to be arranged as follows: